GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 10000

 replication.enableBatchedRefs
-: Choose whether the batch-apply-object endpoint is enabled.
+: Choose whether the `batch-apply-object` and `batch-fetch` endpoints are enabled.
-  If you set this to `true`, then there will be a single call to the batch-apply-object endpoint with all the refs from the batch ref update included.
-The (not encouraged but necessary for backwards compatibility) default behaviour means one call to the apply object(s) endpoint per ref.
+  If you set this to `true`, then there will be a single call to the `batch-apply-object` and `batch-fetch` endpoints with all the refs from the batch ref update included.
+The (not encouraged but necessary for backwards compatibility) default behaviour means one call to each endpoint per ref.

   Default: false